fischertechnik/txt_repair/docs/FwUpdTxt.md

 ![interfacetest](interfacetest_en.PNG)

 # Solution
+0. If TXT version >=4.4.4, please activate SSH in the settings of TXT controller: settings -> Arrow down -> Security -> SSH Daemon ON
 1. Execute 0_new_root.bat to show and write down the root password
 2. Execute 1_repair_FwUpdTxt.bat to repair IO firmware of TXT controller